tiffanychu90/simple-coronavirus-report/getting_started.md

     * Click on the arrow > HTTPS > URL for GitHub repo
     * If you get a `Git init: fatal: could not set 'core.filemode' to 'false'` error, try it with a "sudo" in front: `sudo git clone https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`
         * [Debugging error references](./install_errors.md)
+* Once cloned, move from the `GitHub` folder into the `simple-coronavirus-report` folder: `cd simple-coronavirus-report`
-* Add and set your remote repository (call `origin`): `git remote add origin https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`
+* Add and set your remote repository (by convention, it is called `origin` or `upstream`): `git remote add origin https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`

 ## Step 5: Build the Docker Container